ashokkumar-kola/react-guide/docs/hooks/use-effect.md

+# useEffect

 ---

-# useEffect - Complete Notes

 ## 1. 🎯 Purpose

 **Manages side effects** in React components such as:

-* 🌐 Data fetching
+- 🌐 Data fetching
-* 🔔 Subscriptions
+- 🔔 Subscriptions
-* ⏱️ Timers
+- ⏱️ Timers
-* 🧩 DOM manipulation
+- 🧩 DOM manipulation
-* 🔧 API calls
+- 🔧 API calls

 > 💡 **Definition:**
-> A *side effect* is any operation that affects something outside the component’s render (like network requests, subscriptions, or DOM changes).
+> A _side effect_ is any operation that affects something outside the component’s render (like network requests, subscriptions, or DOM changes).

 ---